andy-maier/easy-server/docs/development.rst

 Releasing a version to PyPI
 ---------------------------

-This section describes how to release a version of **secureserveraccess** to PyPI.
+This section describes how to release a version of **secure-server-access** to PyPI.

 It covers all variants of versions that can be released: